reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ### Executing HTTP GET Request to Get a Specific Record

-Let's now see how to execute HTTP GET request to get a specific user record using a response handler:
+Let's execute HTTP GET request to get a specific user record using a response handler:

 ```java
 public class UserSimpleHttpRequestHelper extends BaseHttpRequestHelper {